Merged attributes

 Show group in place of

-When a new group replaces two or more attributes, you need to choose where the group should appear.
+When merging two or more attributes, choose which attribute's position the group should occupy in the concept.

 • Mode of transportation